Naruki-Ichihara/fenics_optimize_examples/docs/gettingStarted/firstExamples.md

 # A First example

 ## Theory
-Let's start with your first optimization example.
+Start with your first optimization example.
 If you are the first of FEniCS computing, please see the [tutorial of the FEniCS](https://fenicsproject.org/documentation/).
 This example is based on the dolfin-adjoint's documentation.
 Please also see [this page](http://www.dolfin-adjoint.org/en/latest/documentation/poisson-topology/poisson-topology.html).

 Here, we are concerned about minimizing the following compliance: